 Depression is an eminently treatable problem, but people who abuse substances may blur the path they need to take in order to achieve a recovery.

 Sometimes, they can make their symptoms of depression worse with each hit they take.

 For example, people who abuse alcohol during an episode of depression may feel their spirits lift with each sip.
 The alcohol works on portions of the brain that handle euphoria and joy, so drinking makes these people feel better.
-But, when the alcohol is gone, say researchers writing in PsychCentral, a withdrawal depression can kick in.
+But, when the alcohol is gone, a withdrawal depression can kick in.

 The boost of euphoria drugs can bring can damage the circuits the brain uses to deliver signals of pleasure.
 Each additional hit of damage leaves the brain a little bit more unable to respond to joy and pleasure.
 So in the aftermath of hits, depression can deepen.